jonsaadfalcon/PersonalWebsite/index.md

 	</div>
 	<div style="height: 1rem"></div>
 	<div>
-		My research interests span across natural language processing, machine learning, and human-computer interaction.
+		My research interests span across natural language processing, machine learning, and information extraction.
 I'm excited to work on projects that use NLP architectures and models in the biomedical and scientific domains.
 	</div>
 	<div style="height: 1rem"></div>
 	<div>